Diploma and Associate Degree of Accounting

 RECOGNITION OF PRIOR LEARNING

-Students who have completed other studies in a related field or who have extensive relevant industry experience may be eligible for exemption from similar subjects in the Associate Degree of Accounting.
+Students who have completed other studies in a related field or who have extensive relevant industry experience may be eligible for exemption from similar subjects in the course.
 All applications for exemption must be made to the course coordinator and must include supporting documentation.
 Students should attend class until they are formally advised that their application for exemption has been granted.

-In 2017 domestic students will pay a tuition fee of $1,200 per subject (a total of $19,200 for the full associate degree*).
-This course attracts FEE-HELP, so eligible students can study now and pay later.
+In 2017 domestic students will pay a tuition fee of $1,200 per subject (a total of $19,200 for the full Associate Degree* and $9,600 for the Diploma*).
+These courses attract FEE-HELP, so eligible students can study now and pay later.

 Tuition fees for international students can be found on the TAFE NSW International website.